zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 When a client destroys all warships on the opponent’s grid, the server sends a victory message to the winning client and a defeat message to the losing client.

 #### Rematch offer
-The server asks the winning client if they would like to play a rematch:
+The server asks both clients if they would like to play a rematch:
-- If the winning client accepts, the server sends a rematch offer to the losing client.
-  - If the losing client accepts, the server generates new grids and starts a new game.
+- If both of the clients accepts to rematch, the server generates new grids and starts a new game.
-  - If the losing client declines, the server closes the connection with both clients, informing the winning client that the rematch was declined.
-- If the winning client declines, the server closes the connection with both clients.
+- If at least one of the clients declines, the server closes the connection with both clients.

 ## Section 3 - Messages

 ### Starting a Game